 The biggest benefit of twelve-hour nursing shifts is the fact that it allows for continuity of care.
 Instead of having three or more nurses or sets of nurses in a day, the patient only has two.

-This allows trust and relationships to be built between the nurses, the patients, and the patient’s family, which is proven to increase the chances of a positive outcome and leads to a speedier recovery.
+This allows trust and relationships to be built between the nurses, the patients, and the patient’s family, which is proven to increase the chances of a positive outcome and lead to a speedier recovery.

 Additionally, continuity minimizes the chance of miscommunication, which leads to serious mistakes in the medical field.

 The information about a patient does not have to be transferred several times.
 As the childhood game of the telephone proves, passing information around a lot does not usually work well.

 Benefits of working 3 12 hour shifts